Blog Stats

 University governance: what does faculty representation mean?

 The last elections for the faculty representatives on UBC’s Board of Governors triggered a legitimate debate about university governance.
-Should the University Act distinguish between rank-and-file faculty, from those faculty members that hold administrative positions?
+Should the University Act distinguish between rank-and-file faculty, from those faculty members who hold administrative positions?

 Posted in Board of Governors